Sean-w94/atmos/article/article.md

 ### Channels

+HTTP connections are expensive: they take time and resources to establish.
+WebSockets are effectively bidirectional long lived HTTP connections (once established, more like TCP connections).

-HTTP connections are expensive.
-WebSocket connections are resource intensive: we're constantly using a devices antenna which requires power, CPU and memory.
+WebSocket connections are resource intensive: constantly using a devices antenna, requiring power, CPU and memory.
 This affects mobile devices in particular.

 We wanted a way to segregate and identify incoming and outgoing data, without using multiple transports.
 This is called multiplexing, where multiple signals can be sent through one transport.